Geek-a-Byte/PyHaxx/README.md

 <details>
   <summary>Lambda Functions</summary>
   <pre>
-  an anonymous function is a function that is defined without a name.While normal functions are defined using the def keyword in Python, anonymous functions are defined using the lambda keyword.Hence, anonymous functions are also called lambda functions.
+  an anonymous function is a function that is defined without a name.
+  While normal functions are defined using the def keyword in Python, anonymous functions are defined using the lambda keyword.
+  Hence, anonymous functions are also called lambda functions.
   </pre>
+  <h3>Syntax of Lambda Function in python</h3>
+  <pre>lambda arguments: expression</pre>
   </details>

 ## Motivation ^_^